V6 power makes this a great lifestyle pickup - but it's a hard worker, too

 - Limited ground clearance

-The Volkswagen Amarok has become one of the most popular pickups in Europe since going on sale in 2011, appealing especially to lifestyle buyers but with good working credentials, too, thanks to its strong engines and large load area for a double cab model.
+The VW Amarok has become one of the most popular pickups in Europe since going on sale in 2011, appealing especially to lifestyle buyers but with good working credentials, too, thanks to its strong engines and large load area for a double-cab model.

 It is also undoubtedly one of the most premium pickup choices, second only to the Mercedes-Benz X-Class in terms of badge appeal.

 It backs up this premium image with a very impressive driving experience - especially following the introduction of new 3.0-litre V6 engines, which replaced the original 2.0-litre four-cylinder TDI turbodiesel in late 2016 (see below).